 Before moving to Pittsburgh in 1999, Aradhna led an arts organization in Princeton, New Jersey, and taught as an adjunct professor of management and psychology at both Rider University and the College of New Jersey.

 Deeply committed to community building, Aradhna is actively engaged with the academic, public policy, corporate and nonprofit sectors.
-She serves on numerous boards and advisory boards including the national Association of Leadership Programs, Chatham University, The Pittsburgh Parking Authority, The Forbes Funds, Thornburgh Forum at the University of Pittsburgh, and the Commonwealth of Pennsylvania Advisory Committee for U.S. Global Leadership Coalition, among others.
-She was invited by Pennsylvania’s Governor-Elect Tom Wolf to serve on the steering committee that oversaw the work of the transition teams, the Chancellor of University of Pittsburgh for the The Chancellor’s Committee on City-County Effectiveness and Efficiency, and by the Allegheny Conference on the Pittsburgh 250 Commission.
+She serves on numerous boards including the national Association of Leadership Programs, Chatham University, The Pittsburgh Parking Authority, Thornburgh Forum at the University of Pittsburgh, among others.
+She was invited by Pennsylvania’s then Governor-Elect Tom Wolf to serve on the steering committee that oversaw the work of the transition teams, the Chancellor of University of Pittsburgh for the The Chancellor’s Committee on City-County Effectiveness and Efficiency, and by the Allegheny Conference on the Pittsburgh 250 Commission.
+Aradhna is proud to be a member of the National Security Seminar of the U.S. Army War College.
 In 2015 she was appointed as a Commissioner for the County Government Review Commission that is constituted once every ten years to review Allegheny County’s structure and make recommendations.
-Aradhna serves as Vice President of International Women’s Forum of Pittsburgh and is a proud graduate of Leadership Pittsburgh XVIII – an experience that truly anchored her in the region.
+Aradhna serves as the President of International Women’s Forum of Pittsburgh and is a proud graduate of Leadership Pittsburgh XVIII – an experience that truly anchored her in the region.
 She was recognized as one of our region’s top “40 Under 40” in 2002, honored as a “Fast Tracker” by the Pittsburgh Business Times in 2005, received the top 25 Women in Business Award from the Pittsburgh Business Times in 2009, honored as a Woman of Distinction by the Girl Scouts of Western Pennsylvania in 2011, and by the Crohn’s and Colitis Foundation in 2013.
+In 2015 the Pittsburgh Magazine recognized Aradhna as one of the top 25 most influential people in the region.
+She was invited to deliver the Commencement address received honorary doctorates from two universities: Robert Morris University in 2016 and Waynesburg University in 2017.
 She has been featured in various print and online publications and her writing for the Pittsburgh Quarterly won the regional Golden Quill in 2009.
 Aradhna is a frequent guest speaker on leadership and regional issues.

 Born and raised in India, Aradhna holds an MBA from Rutgers University and an MA in Psychology from Bhopal University.
 Her family resides in the Pittsburgh neighborhood of Squirrel Hill.